Jo Jeeta Wohi Super Star 2: About

-Two renowned music directors, Shaan and Shantanu will be mentoring the Champions and the Challengers respectively.
+The Champions and the Challengers will be mentored by two well-known music directors, Shaan and Shantanu.
 They are joined by renowned lyricist Swanand Kirkire on the panel as a judge.

 In its journey of 26 episodes, each episode will showcase an innovative musical challenge that has not been witnessed before.
 With a fresh take on music, the show promises 13 weeks of a never seen before musical extravaganza on Indian Television.

 Participants

 The Show initiated with contestants divided into two groups - Champions and Challengers.
 The Champions were participants who have been crowned winners of their respective singing competitions and Challengers were hopefuls who reached close to the coveted title but lost.